coxmediagroup/developer-3-skills-test/comments/comments.md

 Providing an object is not necessary for this exercise.

 ### c035
-As per the [documentation](https://developer.mozilla.org/en-US/docs/Web/API/History_API) at MDN, this parameter is currently ignored by Firefox (and probably other browsers).
+As per the [documentation](https://developer.mozilla.org/en-US/docs/Web/API/History_API) at MDN, this parameter is currently ignored by Firefox (and probably other browsers, as well).

 ### c036
+#### Summary Commentary for *js-challenge*
+This type of functionality is new for me but I really enjoyed learning about it.
+I was not able to test it with an an email address contained within a live URL but I did test with ` console.log ` and it appears to work as expected.
+The functions that I have written do not take into account every possible scenario (see c031) but cover most use cases in the United States.